pnp/PnP-Transformation/JDP Remediation - CSOM/JDP.Remediation.Console/Readme.md

       * Cannot contact site at the specified URL
           * Cause: The specified web (subweb, subsite, etc.) does not exist
           * Remediation: none; the web does not exist
+- **AddWebPart\_SuccessFailure-yyyyMMdd_hhmmss.csv**
+	* In this report, details of newly added web part will be present.
+	* This output file would contain the below mentioned columns and the entries corresponding to webpart.
+		*	**PageUrl:** Specifies the Url of the page where the web part is added.
+		*	**SiteCollection:** Specifies the Site Collection where in the web part is present.
+		*	**Status:** Specifies whether the status of adding of web part.
+It contains one of the following values
+			*	**Success:** If value of this column is “Success” it implies that the adding of the web part was successful
+			*	**Failure:** If value of this column is “Failure” it implies that the adding of the web part was not successful due to some error.
+		*	**WebApplication:** Specifies the Web Application of the Site Collection where in the web part is present.
+		*	**WebPartFileName:** Specifies the web part name
+		*	**WebUrl:** Specifies the Web Url for the Site Collection where in the web part is present
+		*	**ZoneID:** Specifies the zone ID of the web part
+		*	**ZoneIndex:** Specifies the Zone Index of the web part

 ### 2. Replace FTC Web Part with OOTB Web Part or App on a page ###